-I got into Renpy after playing Doki Doki Literature Club, a visual novel made with it.
+Renpy is a visual novel engine.
+I got into after playing Doki Doki Literature Club, which is made with it.
 DDLC is far and away the best story I've ever seen and had such a huge impact on me than it was the first game I ever played mods for.
 There's a large modding community and they've come up with some really great extensions to the story.
 After playing a few (I got lucky and tried most of the best ones first), I was finally motivated to make one myself.

 Hence came MC's Revenge, a project I picked up from another modder who abandoned it for adoption.
 I finished MCR and the reception was good, so not long later I took up a much larger project that I'd actually been planning while I was making MCR, Return To The Portrait.

-RTTP is a lot more ambitious and has required me to deal with Renpy in a lot more depth, so I've gotten to see the ugly complexities.
-Currently RTTP has had part 1 released and I'm working on part 2.
+RTTP was a lot more ambitious and required me to deal with Renpy in a lot more depth, so I got to see the ugly complexities and learned to understand most of Dan's code in the original DDLC.
 So that's my experience with Renpy.